weberlab-hhu/Helixer/README.md

 this will use the best available model for that lineage.

 ##### `--subsequence-length` and overlapping parameters
+> From v0.3.1 onwards these paramters are set to reasonable defaults when `--lineage`
+> is used, but `--subsequence-length` will still need to be specified when using `--model-filepath`.

 Subsequence length controls how much of the genome the Neural Network can see at once, and should ideally be comfortably longer than the typical gene.